What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 The Roomba 960 is one of the best robot vacuum cleaners among all the models iRobot produces.
 It cleans longer than previous robovacs and has the newest navigation system that ensures better cleaning performance.
 Do not forget about its rubber rollers perfect for any surface and 5x the air power suction.
 You can control your device by voice commands using Amazon Alexa, or just using your device to set cleaning modes and also see the map it has built and other things iRobot Home has.

 The tangle-free design makes the Roomba 960 perfect for pet owners.
-Maybe 75 minutes is not too much time for cleaning the whole area, but the Recharge and Resume feature makes it easier for the device to finish its job when the battery is running low.
 One of the most important things to remember is the fact that you can control the whole process just using your smartphone while you are out.
-Just press Start and the Roomba 960 will clean everything by the time arrive.
 Considering the price, the Roomba 960 is one of our favorite robot vacuums to get in 2018, since it has everything you need if you want the best combination of price and features.

 The Roomba 980 - Top Level Vacuum Cleaner With The Best Cleaning Performance